-Ten years ago this week we had a quite the blizzard in Colorado.
-The entire region shut down for three days as over a foot of snow fell, but that is not the reason I remember that storm so well.
+Ten years ago this week we had quite the blizzard in Colorado.
+The entire region shut down for three days as over a foot of snow fell.
+This is why I remember that storm so well.

 For me, those three days were spent alone, dissecting various parts of my life, and searching out where change needed to occur.
 That blizzard turned into one of my most memorable “dark nights of the soul.”